gauravsingh890/Javascript/08_EVENTS/02_events/Async.md

 ---

-_Adds callback to call stack in js engine_
+_Adds registered callback to call stack in js engine_

 ---